Detachment of wall paintings: History

 Vitruvius records how in Sparta, in 59 BC, "paintings have been taken out of certain walls by cutting through the bricks, enclosed in wooden frames, and brought to the Comitium".
 A century later, apprised of paintings of Atalanta and Helen without drapery and "enflamed with lust", Caligula attempted to carry them off, but was prevented by the makeup of the plaster.
 Maiuri cites examples of wall paintings in wooden frames excavated at Pompeii, a precursor to what was to follow in the 18th and 19th centuries.
 The practice of detachment, in abeyance or undocumented for a millennium, was revived in Renaissance Italy, with several instances recorded by Vasari.

 Some of the earliest wall paintings date to 16,000 BCE in the Lascaux Caves in France.
 Wall paintings historically differ from wall murals due to wall paintings being put on structurally significant walls, as murals are in dedicated wall niches.
 Some early accounts of wall painting detachment come from the expeditions of Napoleon Bonaparte.
 Prior to the Napoleonic Expeditions in the early 1700s chemists and architects from around Europe began working with both the strappo and stacco methods of detachment.
-It was the method of stacco Napoleon’s team of artists and architects used in order to remove Daniele da Volterra’s Deposition.
+It was the method of stacco Napoleon's team of artists and architects used in order to remove Daniele da Volterra's Deposition.
 Although detachment is possible it is favorably viewed as a last resort when other methods of preservation have failed.
 Typically the largest threat to wall paintings is moisture behind the work; if this is corrected, detachment is typically no longer necessary.
 In more recent years the artist Banksy has become world renown for their street art.
 This rise in popularity of the artist has resulted in the removal of their paintings to be sold.
-One example can be seen in the removal of Girl with Red Balloon from Shoreditch, east London in 2013-2014.
-The painting was removed over a period of two weeks, using a diamond-bladed chainsaw to cut through 22cm of brick.
+One example can be seen in the removal of Girl with Red Balloon from Shoreditch, east London in 2013–2014.
+The painting was removed over a period of two weeks, using a diamond-bladed chainsaw to cut through 22 cm of brick.
 The detached work went on to sell for £350,000 in an auction.